Rolando-Barbella/ES6-Fundamentals/README.md

 superMan.receive();// Clark Kent

 ```
-Adding en element to an array
+Adding a string to each element in an array

 ```javascript
 const names = ['Wes', 'Kait', 'Lux'];